 3,400 pounds: the weight of an average pasenger vehicle

 These accident cases are often very catastrophic, as the sheer size and weight of the average CMV dwarfs the average passenger vehicle by comparison.
 CMVs are also much more difficult to control.

 130 feet: The distance required by an average passenger vehicle to come to a complete stop from a speed of 55 miles per hour

 400 feet: The distance required by an average semi-truck to come to a complete stop from a speed of 55 miles per hour

 The truth is the American economy relies greatly on the trucking industry.
 While the benefits of the trucking industry are great for the economy, so are the dangers for the average driver.

-Semi-trucks represented just four percent of all registered vehicles and just nine percent of all vehicle miles traveled in 2013.
+Semi-trucks represented just 4 percent of all registered vehicles and just 9 percent of all vehicle miles traveled in 2013.
 Yet unsurprisingly collisions involving semi-trucks involve a disproportionately higher incident rate of injuries and deaths.

-In 2013, the U.S. National Highway Traffic Safety Administration (NHTSA) states that there were 342,000 police-reported accidents involving a semi-truck or other type of CMV.
+In 2013, the U.S. National Highway Traffic Safety Administration (NHTSA) stated that there were 342,000 police-reported accidents involving a semi-truck or other type of CMV.
 These statistics were relatively similar to those reported in 2012, but have increased significantly since 2009.
-Injury-related collisions involving commercial trucks are up 28% over that time frame, while fatalities involving semi-truck accidents have jumped 17% overall.
+Injury-related collisions involving commercial trucks were up 28 percent over that time frame, while fatalities involving semi-truck accidents jumped 17 percent overall.